Home / 10 Knee and Shoulder Sports Injuries That You Can Prevent

 The term sports injury — in the broadest sense — refers to the kinds of injuries that most commonly occur during sports or any physical exercise.
 They usually involve the muscles, bones, and associated tissues like cartilage.
 There are two kinds of sports injuries:

-In the world of athletic endeavors, there are many common sports injuries such as sprains, strains, swollen muscles, fractures, dislocations, rotator cuff injuries, and others.
+In the world of athletic endeavors, common sports injuries include sprains, strains, swollen muscles, fractures, dislocations, rotator cuff injuries, and others.

 Here we have compiled a list of common sports injuries related to your knees and shoulders that you can avoid the next time you are playing a sport: